aws-samples/awsome-distributed-training/3.test_cases/10.FSDP/README-EKS.md

 # Run Distributed Training of Llama 2 with PyTorch FSDP on Amazon EKS

 These scripts provide an easy way to get started with multinode [FSDP](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) training on EKS.
 It is designed to be as simple as possible, requires no data preparation, and uses a container image.
+If you would like to run FSDP with SLURM, please refer to [README.md](README.md).

 ## 0. Prerequisites